mrajp7/Selenium_Python/README.md

   [Windos] - Download and place it in any desired path.
 Remember to append the path variable or directly mention the path details in the scripts
   note: similar steps for geckodriver.
 Ensure to download the latest version depending upon your      OS and browser

-To Learn -
-what is // in xpath
-whats the difference between css selector and xpath